 Transcript of hospital interview with patient Drake Monroe, through the speaker of the barometric chamber at St. Luke’s Hospital: “Three miles from shore between the water intake pipes for Duluth and Superior.
 Hardy mans the boat while Johnson and I go backward into the sea with our technical diving gear.
-Depth of 125 feet attained, investigating a field of the toxic waste barrels dumped in the WWII era by Honeywell which stretches into the distance in the light of our dive lights, revealing a haze of bottom muck stirred up into a cloud, suspended over and among the barrels like a fog animated by currents of its own.
+Depth of 125 feet attained, investigating a field of the toxic waste barrels dumped in the WWII era by Honeywell which spans into the distance in the light of our dive lights, revealing bottom muck stirred up into a cloud, suspended over and among the barrels like an animated fog sloshing around.
 Our lights playing on the suspended haze tricked me into detecting a hint of phosphorescence.
 Each barrel is lined with concrete and filled either with bomb parts or chemical waste.
 Each weighs up to 600 pounds.

 “Using side frog-kicks to avoid stirring up the sediments even more, we documented that you can see concrete through the rusted out weak spots of many barrels.
-Each one is evidence of corporate criminality which we systematically catalogued against a scale of metrics on our underwater clipboards.
+Each one is evidence of corporate criminality which we systematically catalogued against the metrics on our underwater clipboards.
 Perversely a fish habitat, we saw several species darting in and around the barrels like it was a weird reef.
-We were really just getting started when we had to begin wrapping it up for our long, slow ascent with many decompression stops.
+We were really just getting started when we had to wrap it up for a long, slow ascent with many decompression stops.
 But we decided to catalog just five more barrels.
 I was a dozen feet from him as we coordinated our activity using dive signals and writing pads.